ConnorSweeneyDev/.config/readme.md

   [here](https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/?utm_source=github.com&utm_content=readme.md) on
   Firefox.

+# Tiling Window Manager
+### Dependencies
+- Komorebi &rightarrow; Run `winget install LGUG2Z.komorebi --version 0.1.30`.
+- Yasb &rightarrow; Run `winget install --id AmN.yasb --version 1.2.7`.
+- AutoHotkey &rightarrow; Run `winget install AutoHotkey.AutoHotkey --version 2.0.18`.
+- MouseMaster &rightarrow; Download the portable executable from [here](https://github.com/petoncle/mousemaster/releases) and put it in the same folder as `mousemaster.properties` in this repository.
+Place that folder in your path.
+- ToggleRoundedCorners &rightarrow; Download the portable executable from [here](https://github.com/oberrich/win11-toggle-rounded-corners/releases) and rename it to `trc.exe`.
+Place it in `C:\ToggleRoundedCorners` and put that folder in your path.

+### Setup
+- Run `Set-ItemProperty 'HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem' -Name 'LongPathsEnabled' -Value 1` in
+  PowerShellCore as an admin.
+- Open control panel and go to the "Ease of Access Center" then "Make the computer easier to see" - enable "Turn off all unnecessary animations (when possible)".
+- Press Windows + I and search `taskbar`, go to taskbar settings and turn on "Automatically hide the taskbar" under the taskbar behaviours.
+- Search `multitasking` and turn off everything under the snap windows section except "Show my snapped windows when I hover over taskbar apps... ...when I press Alt+Tab".
+- Paste `komorebi` into your config.
+In `komorebi.json` ensure that the correct amount of monitors are configured.
+- Paste `yasb` into your config.
+Add `$Env:USERPROFILE\AppData\Local\Yasb` to your path.
+- Paste `ahk` into your config.
+Ensure you configure anything specific to monitor resolution.
+Right click `wm.ahk` and create a shortcut, then rename that shortcut to just `wm` and create a copy of it, one should be moved to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and the other to that folder's sub-directory `Startup`.
+Now it will be run at startup and is accessible from the start menu in case you need to restart the manager, and all three processes can be killed from the task manager.
+- Restart your PC.

+> [!TIP]
+> Keybinds for everything but MouseMaster and commands to run on startup can be configured in `wm.ahk`, the status bar
+> can be configured in the Yasb `config.yaml` and `styles.css` files, and the window manager can be configured by
+> Komorebi's `komorebi.json`, `applications.yaml` and any `*.json` files for custom layouts.
+MouseMaster's keybinds and
+> other settings can be configured in `mousemaster.properties`.

 ### Setup
 First, make firefox your default browser and make the folder containing `firefox.exe` an environment variable (`C:\Program Files\Mozilla Firefox` by default).
 After that go to Firefox settings and change the following: